-Use our results application to find election results from 1867 to present, including:
+Use our results application to find election results from 1867 to 2018, including:

 - a results data explorer that can be filtered by year, political party, candidate or electoral district;